oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-09-12.md

     1. [Issue #192](https://github.com/oasis-tcs/sarif-spec/issues/192): "Missing word in "ruleId property" section."

+    1. [Issue #241](https://github.com/oasis-tcs/sarif-spec/issues/241): "Clarify that all date/time properties are expressed in UTC"

+          An internal MS customer missed this point.
+I added the following sentence to §3.8, "Date/time properties":

+          > The time component of every date/time-valued property **SHALL** be expressed in Coordinated Universal Time (UTC).

 1. The formal spec language for the following issues was made available for review on the specified dates, and we will move their adoption in today's meeting:

     1. [Issue #174](https://github.com/oasis-tcs/sarif-spec/issues/174): "Result mgmt. systems merge SARIF files.
 Can we provide a count of occurrences?" -- made available on September 5th, 2018.